Xiaomi Mi TV 4X Pro 55-Inch, Mi TV 4A Pro 43-Inch Launched in India

-Xiaomi has now launched the Mi TV 4X Pro 55-inch and Mi TV 4A Pro 43-inch in India.
-The new TVs are powered by the Armlogic 960X processor, and run on Xiaomi's Patchwall interface and Android TV as well.
-The larger Mi TV 4X Pro integrates 2GB RAM and 8GB storage, and the 43-inch Mi TV 4A packs 1GB RAM and 8GB of internal storage.
+Xiaomi has launched the Mi TV 4X Pro 55-inch and Mi TV 4A Pro 43-inch models in India.
+The new Mi LED TVs are powered by the Amlogic 960X processor, and run on Xiaomi's Patchwall interface and include Android TV as well.
+The larger Mi TV 4X Pro comes with 2GB RAM and 8GB storage, whereas the 43-inch Mi TV 4A packs 1GB RAM and 8GB of internal storage.
 The 55-inch variant sports a 4K resolution 10-bit panel, and the 43-inch variant sports a 1080p display 8-bit panel.
 Xiaomi has also launched a sound bar in India for Rs.
 4,999.
+The company notes both new Mi LED TV models as well as the Mi Soundbar will go on sale in the country next week.

 Mi TV 4X Pro 55-inch, Mi TV 4A Pro 43-inch price in India, availability